FrancisVila/MFT_convert/content/en/docs/SecureTransport/Containerized_Deployment_Guide/using-st-cont-delivery/deployment-prerequisites.md

 ### Set Default Container Memory and Open Files limits

 As the SecureTransport processes inside the container run as a non-root user, it is important to make sure that the limits for "Max Open Files" and "Max User Processes" are both set to at least 65536.
-See the <a href="https://docs.axway.com/bundle/SecureTransport_55_InstallationGuide_allOS_en_HTML5/page/Content/InstallationGuide/prereqs/Prerequisites_for_non_root_installations.htm" class="MCXref xref">Prerequisites for non-root installations</a> in the *SecureTransport <span class="mc-variable axway_variables.Release_Number variable">5.5</span>.
+See the <a href="https://docs.axway.com/bundle/SecureTransport_55_InstallationGuide_allOS_en_HTML5/page/Content/InstallationGuide/prereqs/Prerequisites_for_non_root_installations.htm" class="MCXref xref">Prerequisites for non-root installations</a> in the *SecureTransport {{< SecureTransport/releasenumber  >}}.
 Installation guide* for more information.

 In a containerized environment these limits are best configured globally, for all containers, in the Docker Engine configuration file (by default `/etc/docker/daemon.json`).